smartlyio/lerna-publish-action/README.md

 # Lerna publish action

-This action publishes packages managed with Lerna or to other registry.
+This action publishes packages managed with Lerna to npm or other registry.

 ## Requirements